How to make Paleo Cassava Noodles from scratch! If you’re on a grain-free diet, you don’t have to miss pasta ever again! Nut, dairy, and gluten free!

-Marta would spend her days in my mother’s kitchen working dough like a magician, weaving empanadas, fettuccine, raviolis, pies and the like.
-I marveled at the ease in which she created beautifully crafted dough.
+Marta would spend her days in my mother’s kitchen working dough like a magician, weaving empanadas, fettuccine, ravioli, pies and the like.
+And I marveled at the ease in which she created beautifully crafted dough.
 I just began to dabble in dough myself, I even made a my own sourdough starter and bread!
 Then I realized wheat flour was not good for me.
+Enter this paleo pasta!

-While I am a big proponent of whole food paleo.
-Eating simple plant and animal meals… it’s absolutely lovely and imperative for the longevity of this lifestyle to indulge in a bowl of proper pasta, a pizza, brownie or whatever it is.
+So, while I am a big proponent of whole food paleo, eating simple plant and animal meals… above all, I believe it’s absolutely lovely and imperative for the longevity of this lifestyle to indulge in a bowl of proper pasta, a pizza, brownie or whatever it is.

-I love the quick boiling time, and simply dressing it with ghee and salt.
-Utterly satisfying without the crampy, heavy, bloaty feeling that I would usually get after eating a bowl of noodles.
+I love the quick boiling time of these paleo cassava noodles, simply dressing them with ghee and salt.
+As a result, they’re utterly satisfying without the crampy, heavy, bloaty feeling that I would usually get after eating a bowl of noodles.

 - 1 cup cassava flour, Otto’s brand (more for dusting)